 Either way, French drains are designed to redirect surface water and groundwater away from trouble areas.
 Here’s the basics of installing a French drain:

 Various materials and techniques can be used to install French drain systems.
 As long as an adequate slope has been created and thought has been given to where the water will be directed, you should have a working drainage system that prevents water from pooling in your yard or damaging your home’s foundation.
+This is one of our teams favorite drainage solutions

 Fortunately, French drains and other yard drainage systems require little ongoing maintenance.
 However, they can occasionally become clogged if leaves and other debris accumulate in the drain pipe.